Graham Virgo

 Graham John Virgo (born 8 June 1966) is an English legal academic, barrister and university administrator, who is Professor of English Private Law at the University of Cambridge and Master of Downing College, Cambridge.
 He is frequently cited in the English courts and those of other common law jurisdictions, and known for his contributions to the law of restitution and the teaching of law.
 He was previously Senior Pro-Vice-Chancellor at the University of Cambridge and assumed the role of Master of Downing College, Cambridge, on 1 October 2023.

-Education
+Early life and education

-Virgo completed his secondary education at John Cleveland College (now The Hinckley School), a comprehensive school in Hinckley, Leicestershire.
+Virgo was born on 8 June 1966 in Nuneaton, Warwickshire, England.
+He was educated at John Cleveland College (now The Hinckley School), a comprehensive school in Hinckley, Leicestershire.

 In 1983, he applied to read law at Downing College, Cambridge, where he was interviewed by Charles Harpum, John Hopkins, and David Lloyd Jones.
 Later, Hopkins suggested that Virgo consider Coward Chance (which in 1987 merged with Clifford Turner to form Clifford Chance) as a firm to work for.

-Virgo graduated from Cambridge in 1987 with first-class honours.
-The following year, he graduated at the top of his class from Christ Church, Oxford with a first-class honours BCL degree, and winning the Vinerian Scholarship.
-Upon graduation, Virgo decided on a career at the Bar, but while at Bar school, he received a letter from Hopkins suggesting that he return to Downing College to teach, which he accepted.
+He graduated from Cambridge in 1987 with a first-class honours Bachelor of Arts (BA) degree; as per tradition, his BA was later promoted to a Master of Arts (MA Cantab) degree.
+He then moved to Christ Church, Oxford to undertake the postgraduate Bachelor of Civil Law (BCL) degree.
+He graduated from the University of Oxford with his BCL degree in 1988, and won the Vinerian Scholarship for the best performance in that degree that year.

 Career

+Upon graduation, Virgo decided on a career at the Bar.
+He studied at the Inns of Court School of Law, and was called to the bar at Lincoln Inn in 1989.